Raj0527/AWS-Jenkins-Docker-Infrastructure-Automation/README.md

 terraform plan
 terraform apply -auto-approve
 ```
 Terraform successfully provisioned the EC2 instances for Jenkins and Docker.
-After the execution, I checked the Ansible hosts inventory to ensure that the public IPs of the two servers were added:
+After the execution, Check the Ansible hosts inventory to ensure that the public IPs of the two servers were added:

 ```cat /etc/ansible/hosts```